OneMoreSummer/academic-kickstart/content/authors/admin/_index.md

 [RAE exists in Eng ODI selection.](https://onemoresummer.co.uk/post/but-weve-just-won-a-world-cup/)

-RAE can be up to a 364 day difference in Chronological Age.
+RAE can be up to a 1 year difference in Chronological Age.

 Maturation can be up to a 5 year difference in Biological Age.